 Dead Men Don’t Decree

-The result was a negative judgement that was signed by Pope Pius XII, thus giving it papal authority.
+The result of the CDF’s intervention was a negative judgment that was signed by Pope Pius XII, thus giving it papal authority.
 However, Pius XII didn’t publish the decree.
 Rather, the task of handling the situation was given to Philippine’s’ Nuncio, Egidio Vagnozzi (actually Apostolic Delegate at the time).
-It was Vagnozzi who hastily formed the committee, coercing the Bishops (by threatening with excommunication) to sign a negative judgment.
-His idea was the people would better accept a decision coming from their own Bishops.
+It was Vagnozzi who hastily formed the committee, coercing the Bishops (by threatening with excommunication as credibly alleged) to sign a negative judgment.
+The idea was the people would better accept a decision coming from their own Bishops.

-Now, let’s closely examine the canonic status.
+Now, let’s examine the canonic status.
 It is a general principal of law that a decree is not binding until promulgated.
 Also, any committee’s decision would be invalid in the face of a papal decision.
-However, the Nuncio driven decree might still be valid, though this is a little nebulas.
-While coercion would render the decree invalid, proper authority would have to make that determination, which to date has not happened.
+However, strangely, the Nuncio driven decree was evidently valid.
+Coercion would render the decree invalid.
+But the proper authority would have to make that determination, which to date has not happened.

-So while the committee was at least illegal, that probably didn’t affect the validity of committee’s decision.
-This is because the Nuncio did not publish the papal decree, which only he was charged to do.
+So while the committee was illicit, validity was apparently retained because the Nuncio did not publish the CDF’s papal signed decree, which only he was charged to do.
 As such, the Nuncio reduced a papal signature into policy paper mashie by effectively torpedoing the CDF’s decree.

 Whether Pius XII liked the Nuncio’s plan or cringed at its mangling of the truth is unknown.
 But essentially, it tied his hands.
 Promulgating the decree now, and thus nullifying and exposing the kangaroo commission, would surely have created an international spectacle.
-So with little surprise, the Pope took no public action, albeit the truth and upright treatment of the Filipinos is more important than prestige and reputation, right?
+So with little surprise, the Pope took no public action, leaving the Filipinos in the ditch.

-Though it should be asked: did the CDF tell the Pope, or were they even informed of the Nuncio’s action in a timely fashion?
-Whatever the case, the committee/ Ordinary decrees accomplished the goal of stifling the apparition.
-These two decrees were the official binding judgment, and with full evident ignorance as the Ordinary’s decree ended: “until a final decision on the matter will come from the Holy See.”
+Yet, the committee/ Ordinary decrees accomplished the goal of stifling the apparition.
+These two decrees were the official binding judgment, and demonstrate full evident ignorance with the Ordinary’s decree ending: “until a final decision on the matter will come from the Holy See.”

 As with all flesh, Pope Pius XII died.
 So in 1958, did he take it with him?
 It is a papal act to promulgate a papal decision.
-Obviously, only Pope Pius XII could have effected that while alive.
-While there is no reason to believe he changed his mind, nevertheless, no one can act with his authority, not even (and especially not) another Pope.
+While there is no evidence he changed his mind, nevertheless, no one can act with his authority, not even (and especially not) another Pope.
 A subsequent Supreme Pontiff could, of course, examine the investigation’s evidence and make the same decision: but only in his name, only with his authority – not as a surrogate for Pius XII.

 Not so.
 An unpromulgated decree is no decree at all.
 The Supreme Pontiff did not exercise his authority here, thanks to the Nuncio.
 Signing a decree is generally concomitant with the intension to promulgate, independent of any fanfare.
-Yet, that intension must be carried out.
-With Pius XII’s intention torpedoed, and no express grant of permission, the possibility of promulgating CDF-1951 ended in 1958.
+Yet, that intention must be carried out.
+With Pius XII’s intention torpedoed, and no express grant of permission, it seems the possibility of promulgating CDF-1951 ended in 1958.

-Without a papal signature, the CDF could promulgate a predecessor’s decree since the CDF is a body and not an office.
+Without a papal signature, the CDF could presumably promulgate a predecessor’s decree since the CDF is a body and not an office.
 But the papal signature took the matter out of their hands.
 Though, as with a subsequent Supreme Pontiff, they could reexamine the evidence and issue a similar decree.
-(Checklist: did the confession “presented” to Teresita, presumably CDF composed, have papal approval?)

 While the crisp Latin phrase is absent from the Special Commission’s decree, their wording of “nothing supernatural occurred” denotes the same thing.
 Valid promulgation requires two things: “what” and “by who.”
 While the “what” was the same, the “by who” was the Filipino Bishops, not the Pope.
 In fine, a papal authorized decree was never promulgated.
 Note that this eliminates the question whether an Archbishop can override the CDF.

 To recap, CDF-1951 never had binding authority, and never will.
-The coerced Filipino Bishops’ decree should be declared invalid (and burned along with the Ordinary’s decree).
+The coerced Filipino Bishops’ decree should be declared invalid, and also the Ordinary’s decree.
 CDF-2015 is null and void because it is based solely on something null and void.
-So if the preceding analysis is correct, this leaves Archbishop Argüelles’ declaration of supernatural origin as the final word on Lipa, well, so far…
+So if the preceding analysis is correct (see Appendix E for details and assumptions), this leaves Archbishop Argüelles’ declaration of supernatural origin as the final word on Lipa, well, so far…

 |Can't promise a petal shower, but our consecration hymn to the Mediatrix of All Grace is pretty as a petal picture.
 All proceeds go to charity.
 Click here for details.|